Mistaken Identity (Delta Goodrem album): Content

-Chart performance and promotion
+Singles

 "Out of the Blue" was the first song off the album to be released and was released to radio on 24 September 2004 and quickly became the most added song to radio for that week.
 The music video was directed by Nigel Dick and made its premier to television on 1 October, [2004, right after the Australian soap opera Neighbours.
 Goodrem performed the song live for the first time on 17 October 2004 at the eighteenth Annual ARIA Awards and that same night "Out of the Blue" made its debut in the charts at number-one, Goodrem's sixth consecutive number-one single in Australia.
 Debuting at number-one on its first week, the song also was certified platinum by ARIA and stayed at number-one for two more weeks.
 The song also reached the top ten in the UK and the top twenty in Greece, Ireland, and New Zealand.

+The second song lifted off the album was an Australian-only release, the title track "Mistaken Identity", released to radio on 6 December 2004, and became the second-most-added song to radio for that week.
+The music video for the song was directed by Michael Spiccia, released on 13 December 2004 and was based on the 1984 film The NeverEnding Story.
+It was released as a CD single in January 2005 and debuted at number seven on the Australian Singles Chart, the fifth highest entry for that week and was certified gold by ARIA.

+"Almost Here" was the third song released from the album but was the second internationally, released on 31 January 2005.
+A song about a broken relationship, the video was filmed in a London airport between 27 and 29 October 2004.
+It became one of Goodrem's biggest hits, making it her seventh number-one single in Australia, her first in Ireland, and her fifth top ten hit in the UK, and was nominated for an ARIA Award in 2005 for "Highest Selling Single" but lost to "The Prayer" by Anthony Callea.

+"A Little Too Late" was the fourth song released from the album on 30 May 2005 and the music video was directed by MTV award-winner Anthony Rose and was premiered 2 May 2005 on the Channel Ten news.
+The song was only released in Australia and did not chart like the other singles, debuting and peaking at number thirteen.
+The last song released from the album was "Be Strong", which was only released in Australia as a digital download on 17 October 2005.